Getting ready for production

 Tenant tokens are small, short-lived packages of encrypted data that prove a user has access to a certain index.
 They contain security credentials and instructions on which documents the user is allowed to see within that index.
 You can generate tenant tokens using one of our SDKs or from scratch.

 You can read more about tenant tokens and how to generate them in our dedicated guide.

 # What's next

-Hopefully these chapters have given you a basic introduction to Meilisearch and some of the things it can do.
-Once you get a hang of the basics, the possibilities are endless.
+Hopefully, these chapters have given you a basic introduction to Meilisearch and some of the things it can do.
+Once you get the hang of the basics, the possibilities are endless.
 To continue exploring Meilisearch, check out: